M4A1(76)s Manufactured by Pressed Steel Car

 PSC large hatches

 On December 26, 1944, the US 12th Army Group sent an urgent communication to the British 21st Army Group “requesting immediate release of 500 tanks” to provide replacements for losses suffered during the Battle of the Bulge.
 Commonwealth Vehicle Parks were scoured, and in the end, maintenance teams prepared and shipped 351 Shermans by the first week of January 1945.
 The most modern model included in this emergency transfer was the M4A1(76).
 As mentioned, the Brits did not really want these due to their lack of an acceptable HE round, but even so, only provided 87 such units, with the rest being older 75mm Shermans, including M4/M4A1s, M4A2s and M4A4s.
 The M4A1(76)s were doled out to the various Armored Divisions and Tank Battalions of the First US Army.
-The 743rd Tank Battalion was allocated 5, and it is thought that the unit shown above was one of them.
-A number of these transfers have been noted to have inappropriate 6 digit “Registration Numbers,” some with “X” prefixes such as “X 309084” seen here.
-We believe that these were British War Department Numbers specifically assigned to the Shermans transferred.
-At present, we have recorded about 20 such numbers ranging from 309012 through 309237.
+The 743rd Tank Battalion was allocated 5, and the unit's After Action Report for 2 January 1945 reads, "The 1st Platoon of "C" Company received 5 new M4A1 tanks which mounted 76mm guns - the first 76mm guns in the Battalion."
+A number of these transfers have been noted to have inappropriate 6 digit “Registration Numbers" some with “X” prefixes such as “X 309084” seen here.
+The "X Number system" was used by the US Army in the UK and Northwest Europe to provide additional Registration Numbers to the official Ordnance Department issued RNs, and was used for tactical and combat vehicles that were acquired through non-Ordnance channels, such as reverse Lend-Lease, civilian sources or even captured vehicles.
+At present, we have recorded about 20 such numbers from period photos of Shermans, ranging from 309012 through 309237.
 This Signal Corps photo is dated 6 January 1945, in Ster, Belgium and identifies the unit as Company C, 743rd Tank Battalion.
 Part of the caption reads, “Tank crewmen knock off connectors on tank track prior to putting on new duck bills that will enable vehicle to travel over muddy ground.”
 Note the welded spoke with "small holes" road wheels (1) introduced in production at PSC in the Fall of 1944.
-We would guess that this unit was never issued to a Commonwealth unit before the transfer and was one of the 150 M4A1(76)s allocated as Lend Lease to the UK in September 1944.
+We would guess that this tank was never issued to a Commonwealth unit before the transfer and was one of the 150 M4A1(76)s allocated as Lend Lease to the UK in September 1944.

 PSC large hatches